- An Adyen account

-In this tutorial, you'll set up your Adyen test account to use it with commercetools Frontend.
-While this tutorial uses the test account, you also can follow the same steps on a live account.
+This document explains how to set up your Adyen test account to use it with commercetools Frontend.
+In this document, we use the test account but you can execute the same steps on a live account.
 Furthermore, this document gives an overview of the Checkout Frontend component and of the payment webhook handler that comes built-in with the Adyen integration.

 Create API credentials

-- Click Create new credential.
-The Create API credential window opens.
 Select Web service user as the Credential type and click Create credential: the Configure API credentials page opens.

 In Server settings > Authentication > API key, click Generate API key.
-Copy and save the API key for later use.
+Then, copy and save the API key for later use.

-- In the Client settings section, click Generate client key.
-Copy and save the client key for later use.
+In Client settings > Authentication > Client key, click Generate client key.
+Then, copy and save the client key for later use.

 Set up a webhook